Image

 The outcome of an administrative hearing depends on your driving history in Platte City and across Missouri:

-• First DWI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Platte City, MO after 30 days.
+• First-Time DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Platte City after 30 days.

 • Refusal to Submit to a Chemical Test: This results in a 1-year licence revocation under Missouri’s implied consent law, and means you are ineligible for a hardship license for 90 days.